Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Organisations wishing to express an interest in partnership with the public library service should first contact the Director of Library Services by email using [email protected].

-The trust is managed by a board of five independent trustees.
+The trust is managed by a board of independent trustees.

 Graham Chesters is an Emeritus Professor of French at the University of Hull where he served at one time as Pro Vice-Chancellor and Chair of the Library Committee.
 He has been closely involved in promoting the work of Philip Larkin through the Larkin Society and Larkin25, as well as in other cultural activities in the City of Hull, including the Freedom Festival and the UK City of Culture bid.